-Ok, this is the best thing I have discovered in a really long time.
+Okay, this is one of my greatest discoveries in a REALLY long time.
 You can paint fabric!
 Not only fabric, but upholstery.
 This is amazing and gives you endless thrifting and recycling furniture possibilities.
-When I started on my project, I was torn between which method to use.
-So, I will go over each method and you can decide which method you want to use.
+There are so many different methods to choose from!

 1. Spray on Fabric Spray- Simply Spray makes a fabric and upholstery spray.
 It has good reviews and it definitely serves its purpose.
 I just felt like I had to use a lot of coats to get the coverage I was going for.
 It is a great option for a smaller project, or if you are going for easy, or less mess.
 The end result was the same, but I felt like I needed 6 coats to every 3 of other methods.
 For fabrics that are tightly woven, I would recommend a different method.
 Simply Spray doesn’t soak into those fabrics as easily.